Breakfast in London, dinner in Barcelona

 -

-- Some private open-access operators such as Italo in Italy.
+- Private open-access operator Italo in Italy.

 - The Circumvesuviana Railway, Naples-Herculaneum-Pompeii-Sorrento.